strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 published: false
 ---

-April was a very productive month for the team!
+April was a very productive month for the team, we were focused on the following areas:

-Here are the main items we delivered:

-* Spike on UNIQUE and FOREIGN KEY Constraints
-* Documentation on HasMany/BelongsTo/HasOne Relation Limitations for NoSQL Databases
-* Model Discovery
+* Authentication
 * Basic Life Cycle Support
-* @inject.binding and Improved @inject.setter Decorators
-* Decorator/Helper Functions for Extension Point/Extensions
+* Strong referential integrity for relations
-* Documentation on Working with Express Middleware
-* Build Tools improvements
-* Documentation on Migration from LoopBack 3 to LoopBack 4
+* Exposing LoopBack 3 applications in LoopBack 4 projects
-* Authentication improvements
-* Node.js 12 support
+* Adding more architectural patterns to support extensions
-* Bug Fixes/Improvement to product features, connectors, and CI

- Read more to see the details of our achievements in April.
+* Model discovery

+Besides the items above, we landed several additional improvements.
+Keep reading to learn more details.

 <!--more-->